obonaventure/cnp3/book/network/network.rst

 If the BGP message is acceptable, we need to distinguish two cases.
 If this is an `Update message` for prefix `p`, this can be a new route for this prefix or a modification of the route's attributes.
 The router first retrieves from its `RIB` the best route towards prefix `p`.
 Then, the new route is inserted in the `RIB` and the `BGP decision process` is run to find the best route towards destination `p` changes.
 A BGP message only needs to be sent to the router's peers if the best route has changed.
 For each peer, the router applies the  `export filter` to verify whether the route can be advertised.
 If yes, the filtered BGP message is sent.
 Otherwise, a `Withdraw message` is sent.
 When the router receives a `Withdraw message`, it also verifies whether the removal of the route from its `RIB` caused its best route towards this prefix to change.
 It should be noted that, depending on the content of the `RIB` and the `export filters`, a BGP router may need to send a `Withdraw message` to a peer after having received an `Update message` from another peer and conversely.

+To understand the operation of BGP in an IPv4 network, let us consider the simple network composed of three routers located in three different ASes and shown in the figure below.

 .. figure:: fig/network-fig-121-c.png
    :align: center